ManiOrgrim/Rikitake/README.md

 There are two ways the user can specify the desired inputs to Rikitake: we can call them *in-run* and *out-run*.
-As first step, Rikitake will search for a file called *input_values.txt* within the current wrking directory.
+As first step, Rikitake will search for a file called *input_values.txt* within the current working directory.
-If this file does't exist, the in-run input procedure will automatically start.
+If this file doesn't exist, the in-run input procedure will automatically start.
 If such file exists,
 Rikitake will ask the user
 ~~~
 Do you want to create a new 'input_values.txt' file? (y/n)
 ~~~
  via standard output.
-Answer accordingly as you wish, tying `y` ("yes") if you wish to create a new input file or `n` ("no") otherwise.
+Answer accordingly as you wish, typing `y` ("yes") if you wish to create a new input file or `n` ("no") otherwise.
  If the answer is `y`  the in-run input procedure will start, otherwise the out-run input procedure will be performed.